-Mercy Ships Academy is a fully accredited International Christian School that brings glory to God by fully equipping each student with the foundation of knowledge and skills necessary to fulfill God’s purposes in their lives.
+The Mercy Ships Academy is a fully accredited International Christian School that brings glory to God by fully equipping each student with the foundation of knowledge and skills necessary to fulfill God’s purposes in their lives.
 We do this by partnering with parents in developing Christian character in their children through teaching values based on a genuine biblical worldview within the structure of quality academic education, meeting the physical, emotional, and spiritual needs of each student.
 The Mercy Ships Academy uses an international standards-based curriculum and follows the educational standards of the Association of Christian Schools International (ACSI) and Middle States Association.

 What are some of the advantages and disadvantages of the Academy?

-One of the great things about the Academy is the small class size and excellent student teacher ratios, which means each student can get more individual attention.
-The limited space for Physical Education due to living on a ship in a port can be challenging, but the Teachers always look for creative ways to get everyone moving!
+One of the great things about the Academy is the small class size and excellent student-teacher ratios, which means each student can get more individual attention.
+The limited space for Physical Education due to living on a ship in a port can be challenging, but the teachers always look for creative ways to get everyone moving!

 How long are the school days, and how much homework do students have?